astridlyre/full-stack-open/part8/library-2-ui/README.md

 #### 8.17 - 8.22

 The list of books works.
 Adding new books and changing birth year of an author requires user to be logged in.
 Implemented login functionality.
 Implemented a filter for the books with GraphQL.
 Added a profile page which enables a user to set their name and favourite genre.
 When a new book is added, the books view and books recommendation are updated accordingly.

+#### 8.24 - 8.25

+Implemented subscriptions on the client side.
+When new books are added, authors added, or authors updated, the client is notified of the change.